Holo-Light-GmbH/Hololight-Stream-SDK-Trial/README.md

 ## Having Troubles?
 All Good:

 - If the client fails to connect, check if the correct IP is written (e.g. 192.168.0.122 - WITHOUT the Port Number)
-- If the client fails to connect, click on `Servers -> List servers` and see if it finds the server, then you can connect by clicking on the item -> `Connect`
 - Check if the Firewall is blocking the connection (you can deactivate it for a short time to check that)
 - When using Universal Render Pipeline (URP) please check the property **Post Processing**, which you can find **Main Camera->Rendering->Post Processing**
-- When your build target is UWP, please remember to check the following capabilities (InternetClient, InternetClientServer & PrivateNetworkClientServer)
+- When your build target is UWP, please remember to check the following capabilities (InternetClient, InternetClientServer, PrivateNetworkClientServer, SpatialPerception, Microphone & GazeInput)
+- If the Editor crashes when trying to use my application in the Editor without ISAR and ISAR is in the Project, check if all steps stated in chapter "Testing in the Editor" above are done.
+Make sure to not call the ISAR class constructer anywhere.
+- Audio doesn't work:
+	1. Make Sure your Default Communication Audio Device is the Same as the Default Audio Device in the Windows Sound Control Panel
+	2. In case your project uses UWP as target, the issue is UWP is not supporting grabbing sound from an output device.
+To work around this issue you can use 3d party software (e.g https://vb-audio.com/Cable/) to pass the auio output signal to a audio input device.
+Make sure the input device receiving this signal is the Default Communication Audio Device.
+	We are working on both issues

 ## Issues with HelloIsar Example?